 - Basic skills for taking care of a newborn

-What can you expect for your prenatal care appointments when you visit our Dr. Hill's office in Youngstown, OH?
+What can you expect for your prenatal care appointments when you visit Dr. Hill's office in Youngstown, OH?
 This is best answered by breaking down the appointments by week and trimester.

 First Trimester Pregnancy

 Your appointments for your first trimester will be at our office in Youngstown, OH, and will consist of preliminary tests for you and your baby.
-This will give Dr. Hill and Nurse Practitioner Cynthia Daniels a chance to learn more about your health, and what you can expect for your pregnancy.
+This will give Dr. Hill and Nurse Practitioner Carol Holmes or Cynthia Daniels a chance to learn more about your health, and what you can expect for your pregnancy.
 During this time, we will also discuss pregnancy symptoms you may experience.
 Early pregnancy symptoms include missed periods, becoming fatigued, nausea, and vomiting.
-Other possible early pregnancy symptoms that may occur are swelling and tenderness of breasts, mood changes, increased urination, tiredness, headaches, darken areolas, and lower back pain.
+Other possible early pregnancy symptoms that may occur are swelling and tenderness of breasts, mood changes, increased urination, tiredness, headaches, darkening areolas, and lower back pain.

 We will have you come to Dr. Hill's office in Youngstown, OH for the first appointment at the 7-week mark for a test to see if you are, in fact pregnant.
 Once your pregnancy is confirmed, we will get information on your health history, genes, and find out all we need to know going forward.

 At this 7 or 8-week appointment, we will also perform an ultrasound and confirm your expected due date.

-We will do lab work to see what risks factors your pregnancy has, if any.
+We will do lab work to see what risk factors your pregnancy has if any.
 The prenatal lab work will tell us about many important factors in pregnancy, such as your blood count, blood type, Rubella Titer, Rh factor, Syphilis screening, Hepatitis B screening, and an optional HIV test.

-Dr. Hill or Nurse Practitioner Cynthia Daniels will also give you a prescription for prenatal vitamins.
+Dr. Hill or Nurse Practitioner Carol Holmes or Cynthia Daniels will also give you a prescription for prenatal vitamins.
 While making sure your baby gets all the vitamins it needs is very important, it’s also important to be careful about what you’re putting into your body.
 Certain vitamins and natural products could be harmful to your pregnancy.
 That’s why we prescribe you the vitamins you need.
-Never take a vitamin during pregnancy without talking to Dr. Hill or Nurse Practitioner Cynthia Daniels first.
+Never take a vitamin during pregnancy without talking to Dr. Hill first.